 - Thierry Henry apologises for “Hand Gate” the day after the match with Ireland.

-I think the time has now come for either the PFA or the FA to draw up a set of guidelines for players as they don’t seem to understand that posting on social networking channels is going to get them into trouble.
+I think the time has now come for either the PFA or the FA to draw up a set of media training guidelines for players as they don’t seem to understand that posting on social networking channels is going to get them into trouble.
 They are superstars in their own right and journalists/bloggers monitor these pages closely as soon as you right something contentious it is going to end up in the national papers as they are looking for stories all of the time.
 This needs to keep up with the rest of the world.

 This month will be another interesting one as the transfer window is now open and I expect to see many more players criticising their clubs on social channels as they try to engineer their moves.

 Do you think there should be official guidelines for footballers?
 OR do you believe clubs should just ban their players from doing it like Manchester Utd did a while back?